acato-plugins/email-essentials/README.md

 # Changelog:

+6.0.0: [ VERY VERY SOON ] GOING FOSS!
+This is the first release of Email Essentials as a FOSS plugin.

 5.5.0: i18n text domain changed to `email-essentials` to match future plugin slug, another step towards FOSS.

 5.4.6: Small bugfixes on the resend interface